-Appendix A: The WUDC Speaker Scale
+Appendix A: The EUDC Speaker Scale5

-The mark bands below are rough and general descriptions; speeches need not have every feature described to fit in a particular band.
+The mark bands below are rough and general descriptions; speeches do not have to have every feature described to fit in a particular band.
 Many speakers will range across multiple bands depending on the feature assessed - for example, their style might appear of the 73-75 range, while their engagement might be closer to the 67-69 bracket, and their argumentation closest to the 70-72 range.
 Judges should not treat any individual feature as decisive in and of itself, but should rather aim to balance all features of the speech to come to the speaker score that seems most appropriate.
 Throughout this scale, 'arguments' refers both to constructive material and responses.
-Judges should assess all speakers in a fair manner and must take note of the fact that neither language proficiency nor accent influence a speaker's speakerscore.
-Please use the full range of the scale.6
+Judges should assess all speakers in a fair manner and must take note of the fact that neither language proficiency nor accent influence a speaker's speaker score.
+Please use the full range of the scale6.